rtv416/opProject1/devlog.md

 Thoughts before continuing: Now that the basic logger works, I want to format each line properly.
 I need to split each line into an action and the rest of the message.
 Also planning to add input validation in case the line is malformed.

+## March 23, 2025, 12:30 AM
+Added split logic for separating action and message.
+I was getting index errors at first when the input didn’t have a space, so I added a check to skip lines that don’t split into two parts.
+Also tested the timestamp formatting and it seems to match the required format.
+Trying different sample inputs now.

+## March 23, 2025, 1:00 AM
+Commit 2: Final logger implementation with timestamp, action/message split, and error handling